-Knowing how to swim improves your health, fitness, and safety.
-To help teach New Yorkers how to swim, Parks is offering free swimming lessons for people of all ages at our free outdoor pools this summer.
+Knowing how to swim prevents drowning and improves your health, fitness, and safety.
+To help teach New Yorkers to swim, Parks is offering swimming lessons for people of all ages at our indoor pools.

 We offer summer Learn to Swim classes for toddlers (1 1/2 to 5 years old), children (6 to 17 years old), and adults (18 years old or older).

-- You can register yourself or a child for up to three sessions.
-You or your child may register for one class per session.
+- You or your child may register for one class per session.
 Registering more than once will not increase your chances to win; it will automatically disqualify you or your child from the lottery as a duplicate.

-- Lottery selections are non-transferable.
+- Parents should submit one application for each of their children.
+Parents applying for their children can rank their preference for Saturday or Afterschool classes.
+Lottery selections are non-transferable.
 If you or your child has won a spot, you cannot give this spot to another person, even if it's another family member.